 The main barriers to educational achievement faced by our pupils eligible for Pupil Premium funding are lower confidence/self-esteem, lower speech, language, reading and writing skills, number recognition and counting skills and enrichment opportunities.

-For the financial year 2016-17 schools were allocated this additional funding to be used to support interventions and provision already in place at their schools and to provide additional support where a need was apparent.
+For the financial year 2020-21 schools were allocated this additional funding to be used to support interventions, precision teaching, enrichment opportunities and provision already in place at their schools and to provide additional support where a need was apparent.

-We received £10,440 Pupil Premium Funding for the year 2016-2017.
-Other funding will be allocated from our Delegated Budget to this amount to ensure we support all of our most disadvantaged pupils.
+We received £10,220 Pupil Premium Funding for the year 2021-2022 (including LAC).
+Other funding will be allocated from our Delegated Budget to this amount to ensure we support all of our most vulnerable children.